 Touristic attractions include the 60 amazing beaches – you are sure to find one of your taste – and rich cultural inheritance.
 The local “Manézinhos” are the Brazilian adaptation of Azores villagers, who immigrated to the island in the mid-18th century.
 Traditional villages such as Santo Antônio de Lisboa and Ribeirão da Ilha still resist the advances of modernity, preserving the colonial lifestyle and architecture.
 Fishermen and their fishing boats are still common sights around the island.
 Folklore and cuisine will complete your cultural experience.

-The Conference Venue will be the Mar de Canasvieiras Hotel & Convention, in the north of the island.
-The Jorge Joaquim Daux Boabaid Event Center is a very convenient venue, inside the HCI Hotel, where parallel sessions for up to 800 participants can be held.
 Very appealing hotel rates have been negotiated for ICVRAM-ISUMA-UNCERTAINTIES participants.
-Reservations can be made by clicking here.
-Canasvieiras Beach has many alternative accommodations, which can be booked via Booking.com, tripadvisor or similar.
+Reservations at the Oficial Hotel Canasvieiras International (HCI) can be made by clicking here.
+Canasvieiras Beach has many alternative accommodations, which can be booked via Booking, Tripadvisor or similar.